 Sque M. Walker W. and Long-Sutehall T. Research with bereaved families: A framework for ethical decision-making Nurs Ethics 0969733014521097, first published on March 10, 2014 as doi:10.1177/0969733014521097.
 2014, 21: 8, 946–955.

 Sque M. Researching the bereaved: an investigator’s experience.
 Nursing Ethics, 7: 1, 2000, 23-34.

-Facilitator: Professor Magi Sque, Professor of Clinical Practice, Faculty of Education, Health & Wellbeing
+Facilitator: Dr Wendy Walker, Faculty of Education, Health & Wellbeing

 Research governance and organisation (C)

 This domain contains the knowledge of the standards, requirements and professional conduct that are needed for the effective management of research.